 Explore deep-water shipwrecks accessible only by remote aboard EV Nautilus and NOAA’s Okeanos Explorer as scientist ashore from the comfort of a sofa and computer!
 It is called ‘telepresence’ and it is becoming a new way to explore shipwrecks with a few strange marine creatures and surprises along the way… remotely.

-Captain Steve is a former dive boat operator and acknowledged authority on shipwrecks and scuba diving.
-He has written about or has been profiled about his knowledge of shipwrecks in many regional and national publications.
-His first book; Hidden History of Maritime New Jersey was just published by Acadia Publishing.
-Nagiewicz is Fellow and former Executive Director of the Explorers Club, also a Fellow of the Royal Geographic Society, former manager for the State of New Jersey’s Marine Science Laboratory.
-He is chairman of the board of trustees of the Shark Research Institute.
-He currently teaches Environmental Science at Atlantic City High School and Marine Science at Stockton University.Steve Nagiewicz
+Captain Steve is a well-known wreck diver, charter boat operator and acknowledged authority on shipwrecks and scuba diving.
+His first book: Hidden History of Maritime New Jersey was published about the tragedies of shipwrecks off the New Jersey coast that played an important role in passenger safety and maritime commerce.
+Nagiewicz is a Fellow and former Executive Director of the Explorers Club, managed the New Jersey Marine Science Laboratory and former Chairman of the Board for Shark Research Institute.
+He currently teaches Environmental and Marine Science at Atlantic City High School and Underwater Science & Technology and Underwater Archaeology at Stockton University.Steve Nagiewicz

 Women’s anatomy and physiology is of course different than men’s.
 Women are generally considered less strong but more flexible, and there are differences in risk awareness, body composition and hormones.
 How relevant this is to scuba diving and what it might mean for decompression is not well studied.
 We’ll look at the differences that have been explored in physiology and psychology research, and we’ll draw some conclusions about equal opportunity underwater.